How to Help Your Friend With Addiction

 Entering treatment is one of the most important decisions your friend can make, and you can’t put a price on sobriety.
 However, if your friend is worried about the cost of treatment, know that there are many payment options.
 Many insurance plans cover at least part of the costs of treatment; some cover all of the costs.

 You can call your friend’s insurance carrier and check what types of benefits are covered.
-If the person is a veteran, the Benefits.gov website can help determine whether your friend is covered for certain benefits; you can find substance abuse facilities that may be covered under the Department of Veteran’s Affairs (VA) Alcohol and Drug Dependence Rehabilitation Program.
+If the person is a Veteran, the Benefits.gov website can help determine whether your friend is covered for certain benefits; you can find drug and alcohol abuse facilities that may be covered under the Department of Veteran’s Affairs (VA) Alcohol and Drug Dependence Rehabilitation Program.

 Some programs offer loans or sliding scale payments that are usually based on a person’s ability to pay/income, and many programs also offer scholarships to help defray the costs of treatment.
 State-run programs may be more affordable than private programs, although they usually offer fewer amenities.

 The cost of treatment also varies based on the type of treatment your friend chooses.
 Inpatient treatment may be more expensive because you also need to factor in the costs of a residential stay.
 Outpatient treatment may be more affordable, but it doesn’t offer the 24/7 supervision and monitoring many people require to start and maintain their recovery journey.

 Oxford Treatment Center offers a wide range of treatments and accepts most insurance.

 What Should I Do if My Friend Relapses?

 It’s important to realize that addiction is a chronic disease, so relapse is a normal part of the recovery process.
 Relapse does not mean that treatment has been a failure; it just means that your friend might need an adjustment to the approach or type of treatment, such as longer stays, another type of therapy, or some other adjustment.4